shavitush/bhoptimer/README.md

 - [x] Fix chat colors for CS:S.
 - [x] Add table prefix. (`shavit_core_sqlprefix`)
 - [x] Add shavit_core_nostaminareset ("easybhop")
-- [x] Make a global enumerator/variable with per-style settings (bitflags) - configs are canceled, just recompile the plugin with your own edit of `shavit.inc`.
+- [x] ~~Make a global enumerator/variable with per-style settings (bitflags)~~ - configs are canceled, just recompile the plugin with your own edit of `shavit.inc`.
-- [ ] Add unranked styles.
+- [x] Add unranked styles.
 - [ ] Add native that will execute threaded MySQL queries and allow callbacks - including safety checks, to prevent error spams.
+(Migrate DBI to new syntax first!)
 - [ ] Measure strafe sync, also have it in the Shavit_OnFinish forward.

 ~ shavit-hud: